Plague of ravenous, destructive mice tormenting Australians | Headlines

 The mice are already in Barnes' hay bales.
 He's battling them with zinc phosphide baits, the only legal chemical control for mice used in broad-scale agriculture in Australia.
 He's hoping that winter frosts will help contain the numbers.

 Farmers like Barnes endured four lean years of drought before 2020 brought a good season as well as the worst flooding that some parts of New South Wales have seen in at least 50 years.
-But the pandemic brought a labor drought.
-The fruit was left to rot on trees because foreign backpackers who provide the seasonal workforce were absent.
+But the pandemic brought a labour drought.
+Fruit was left to rot on trees because foreign backpackers who provide the seasonal workforce were absent.

 Plagues seemingly appear from nowhere and often vanish just as fast.